 With any kind of unbraiding, be sure to keep your eye on the fell of the braid the whole time, to make sure it IS unbraiding.
 You’re watching to see if a particular unbraiding move gets ‘hung up’ and the whole loop doesn’t go all the way back through the loops it originally came through.
 That will likely be the point where you made your initial mistake.

-If, after being replaced on the thumb, the loop looks “hung up” and caught somewhere inside the loops it came through, just re-transfer it —use the “forward” braiding move to get it back onto the little finger again.
+If, after being replaced on the thumb, the loop looks “hung up” and caught somewhere inside the loops it came through, just re-transfer it — take it back off the thumb using a regular “forward” braiding move to get it back onto the little finger again.
 Then examine the loops to see how you CAN get it back through them, and onto the thumb of that opposite hand.
 Maybe one of the loops on that opposite hand is twisted, and that’s why the unbraiding loop got hung up in passing through it.
-(That may not be the original mistake—it could be due to a mistake in the just-previous unbraiding move—you forgot to undo the twist in a loop after unbraiding it.
-Or it may be the original mistake, as well—if that mistake was in forgetting to turn or not to turn the transferred loop.)
-Or maybe the unbraiding loop had originally MISSED going through one loop when it was braided, and instead skipped over or under a whole loop, instead of going through it.
+If it’s the index finger loop that is twisted, that’s probably not the original mistake—you probably just forgot to undo the twist in that loop after unbraiding it (in the previous unbraiding move on that side.)
+Or maybe the ‘unbraiding’ loop had MISSED going through one of the loops when you originally braided it – maybe your operator finger skipped over or under one of the loops, instead of going through all of them.
 This is a common braiding mistake.
+You’ll basically have to unbraid that loop with the same mistake!
+It will get ‘hung up’ on the loop that was skipped if you try to unbraid it correctly.

-If so, you’ll need to creatively unbraid past that one particular loop—somehow, any old how, get the unbraiding loop over or under that loop it originally skipped, so it can get back to the thumb cleanly.
-Just follow the convoluted path it originally took, or even carefully pull it through from the other end.
-Once you get it cleanly back onto the thumb and undo its twist, you have probably fixed the original mistake, whatever it was.
-You don’t actually need to understand what the mistake was in order to fix it.
-(Of course, it’s helpful if you do figure it out—you can then watch out for and try to avoid making that same mistake in the future.)
+But you don’t have to totally figure out what the original mistake was when your undoing loop gets hung up.
+Bring it back out (braiding forward “correctly”) so it’s not hung up.
+Then “creatively” unbraid past that one particular sticky point!—somehow, any old how, get the unbraiding loop back onto the thumb cleanly.
+Either push it back while following the convoluted path it originally took (through most but over or under one of the loops), or just drop it and pull it back through from the thumb’s side of the loops.
+Once you get it cleanly back onto the thumb, and undo its twist, you have probably fixed the original mistake, whatever it was.
+(Of course, it’s helpful if you do figure it out—you can then try to avoid making that same mistake in the future.)
 Then unbraid a few cycles more just to make sure everything is undoing normally, before starting to braid ‘forward’ again.

 *¹ To check that the thumb loop isn’t twisted, make sure that the shank that leads to the upper surface of the braid is the one that is held on the “near” side of thumb—the closest shank to the opposite hand.
-This is with the thumb pointing upward, in “hitchhiking position”, not tucked down.
+This is with the thumb pointing upward (hitchhiking position) not tucked down.

 About Loop Braiding